January 8, 2012

 Why?
 Because a combination of their natural resistance, or immunity, to the flu virus plus, perhaps, less exposure to the virus protects them.
 Increasing your immunity to the flu, and decreasing your exposure to the virus is easy.
 And whether or not you get a flu shot, these recommendations will increase your resistance to all infections and help keep you healthy.

-To increase your resistance to infections:
+To increase your resistance to infection:

 - Learn what your food allergies are, and avoid them.
 This is the most powerful way to increase your resistance to infections.
 If you get more than two of the same kind of infections in a year: colds, sore throats, bronchitis, you probably have an allergy.